Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 17 Agustus 2025 05.27.29 UTC
+- WIB: Minggu, 17 Agustus 2025 06.25.12 UTC
-- WITA: Minggu, 17 Agustus 2025 06.27.29 UTC
+- WITA: Minggu, 17 Agustus 2025 07.25.12 UTC
-- WIT: Minggu, 17 Agustus 2025 07.27.29 UTC
+- WIT: Minggu, 17 Agustus 2025 08.25.12 UTC

 Kutipan Inspiratif:
-"A true friend unbosoms freely, advises justly, assists readily, adventures boldly, takes all patiently, defends courageously, and continues a friend unchangeably."
+"Therefore, you are not training young people for the world of today and the world of tomorrow unless you are doing proven technology training.
+That is one of the reasons I'm so concerned."

-Kategori: friendship
+Kategori: technology